SumiSastri/typescript-with-react/README.md

 There are 12 basic types this is from the basic documentation -   [https://www.typescriptlang.org/docs/handbook/basic-types.html]
 String, Number, Boolean, Array, Object, Null, Undefined all all the same as JavaScript types

-Null and Undefined: Often used as union types to provide variations of the possible answers ```string| null | undefined``` this is an advanced type - check second section

 Any: Allows dynamic typing and is not strictly typed to any of the defined TypeScript types